American surgeons remove massive tumor from Mexican boy

+* Requests trading halt pending an announcement regarding a proposed capital raising Source text for Eikon: Further company coverage:

-ALBUQUERQUE N.M.
-Surgeons in New Mexico have removed a rare, football-sized tumor from the neck and upper body of a Mexican boy, capping a two-year charitable effort to get the disfigured child U.S. medical attention, a church official said on Tuesday.
+ALBUQUERQUE, N.M.
+Nov 18 Surgeons in New Mexico have removed a rare, football-sized tumor from the neck and upper body of a Mexican boy, capping a two-year charitable effort to get the disfigured child U.S. medical attention, a church official said on Tuesday.

 The 11-year-old patient, Jose Antonio Ramirez Serrano from Ciudad Juarez, just across the U.S.-Mexico border from El Paso, Texas, was expected to remain at the University of New Mexico Children's Hospital for at least a month recovering from Monday's surgery.